Two Tucson veterans recall harrowing experiences on June 6, 1944

 “Sometimes I think about the ones who died,” said Adney, reflecting that it just wasn’t his time.
 “I never got wounded.
 I heard bullets whizzing by me, but I never got struck by gunfire or mortars or bombs.
 I left my nerves on the beach.”

-After Omaha, the troops camped in the countryside and headed to the town of Carentan and battled there with German troops.
+After Omaha, the troops camped in the countryside and headed to the town of Carentan, France, and battled there with German troops.

-In September, Adney glided into Eindhoven, Holland, to participate in Operation Market Garden, the airborne assault that helped liberate several Dutch towns while failing its main objective to capture a crucial bridge from the Germans over the Rhine River in Arnhem.
+In September, Adney glided into Eindhoven, Holland, to participate in Operation Market Garden, the airborne assault that helped liberate several Dutch towns while failing its main objective of capturing a crucial bridge from the Germans over the Rhine River in Arnhem.

 In December, he arrived in Bastogne, Belgium, and remembers the bad weather and waiting for air drops of supplies while freezing in a foxhole during the Battle of the Bulge.
 Christmas dinner was cheese, crackers and a frozen Hershey chocolate bar, which Adney shared with his foxhole buddy.
 “In the ‘black forest,’ we were shelled every day and some soldiers were killed from shards of flying wood from the pine trees.